-Secol do not offer or provide any financial advice.
+The scheme administrator, Seccl does not offer or provide any financial advice.
 It is strictly your decision whether to use any Seccl service or whether to invest in, and how much to invest in, our SIPP.

 How do I start saving in YOUR SIPP